Post Overview: Best Coffee in the East Village

 There is a large heated outdoor garden area in the back of the cafe perfect for catching up with friends.
 MUD is also one of the few spots in the East Village that serves an extensive menu for a cafe, including an all day brunch.

-Luckily, MUD is able to live up to the hype and proves daily that it is one of the best coffee shops in the East Village.
+Luckily, MUD is able to live up to the hype and proves daily that it serves some of the best coffee in the East Village.

 Address: 307 E 9th St, New York, NY 10003